visionlabatuillinois/CASPER-1.0_NSF-award-number-BCS1921735/README.md

 # search-model
-Model of visual search written and developed by Rachel Heaton and John Hummel
+Model of visual search written and developed by Rachel F Heaton and John E Hummel